 The facial makeup of Sattriya dance resembles other classical dance forms of India.
 However in earlier times traditional materials and herbs were used for make up.

-Krishnakshi in a traditional Sattriya dance costume made of Assam Pat silk and traditional Assamese jewellery: Kopali on the forehead, Muthi Kharu (bracelets), Thuka Suna (earrings) and Galpata, Dhulbiri, Jethipata and Bena (necklaces).
-Traditional Kingkhap motif is used in the main costume with Kesh pattern on the border.
-The Kanchi or the waist cloth has the traditional Miri motif.
+Sattriya dancer Krishnakshi Kashyap in a traditional Sattriya dance costume made of Assam Pat silk with guna (jari) work and traditional Assamese jewellery: Kopali on the forehead, Muthi Kharu (bracelets), Thuka Suna (earrings) and Dugdugi and Bena (necklaces).
+Traditional Kingkhap motif is used in the main costume and the Kanchi (waistcloth).

 The male costume (below)